-3.27 For our assessment of the interruptions to supply overall performance score we considered outturn performance since 2013-14 as detailed in the graph below:
+3.37 For our assessment of the interruptions to supply overall performance score we also considered outturn performance since 2013-14 as detailed in the graph below:

-Figure 2: Historic DG3 overall performance score
+Figure 5: Historic DG3 overall performance score

-We used the line of best fit and applied an adjustment to account for potential reduction in the delivery of benefit over time to develop a central estimate.
-We then established upper and lower control limits based on multiples of the standard deviation for the historic data points.
+- 3.38 We used the line of best fit and applied an adjustment to account for potential reduction in the delivery of benefit over time to develop a central estimate.
+We then established upper and lower control limits based on multiples of the standard deviation for the historic data points. - 3.39 In the final determination, we tightened our upper limit slightly by reducing the standard error multiplier.
+This change was made following consideration of provisional outturn performance figures for 2020-21, which have again improved.
+It also recognises the need to maintain a focus on limiting longer duration interruptions, which form part of this measure, as well as the potential for the company's interruption to supply strategy to deliver some benefits in PC21.
 The outcome of our assessment is detailed in the graph below.
+We have again excluded the lower control limit in case this gives the impression that outperformance should be constrained.

-Figure 3: DG3 overall performance score PC21 projection
+Figure 6: DG3 overall performance score PC21 projection

-- 3.28 This shows that the targets set by the company are above the upper boundary of expected performance based on levels of performance previously achieved. - 3.29 We have set the PC21 targets for the DG3 overall performance score at this upper limit to account of the variability in performance for this measure.
-However we consider this to an absolute limit of performance rather than a central estimate and would expect performance in the period to remain within our operational performance range (excluding atypical events).
-If the company exceeds this target in any year we would expect it to report to us on the reasons why and the action being taking to ensure this does not happen again. - 3.30 The Reporter also raised similar concerns in relation to the company's proposed targets, noting that the information submitted by the company appeared to show that there was a comfortable gap between outturns and targets in PC15.
-The Reporter highlighted that ambitious but achievable targets can help drive innovation and notable service improvements for customers.
-We believe that our approach to target setting aligns with the Reporter's findings. - 3.31 The PC21 targets for interruptions to supply greater than 12hrs and for the overall performance score are summarised in the table below.
-This table also includes the central estimate and lower bounds of our operational performance range.
+- 3.40 This graph shows that the targets set by the company are above the upper boundary of expected performance based on levels of performance previously achieved.
+We have also included the provisional outturn figure for 2020-21 to show where this sits relative to our central and upper estimates. - 3.41 We have set the PC21 targets for the DG3 overall performance score at our upper limit to account for the variability in performance.
+However, we consider this to be an absolute limit of performance rather than a central estimate and would expect performance in the period to remain well within our operational performance range (excluding atypical events). - 3.42 If the company exceeds our central estimate in any year we would expect it to report to us on the reasons why and the action being taking to ensure this does not happen again.
+We have applied this requirement to the central estimate in this case because performance for this composite measure should be more stable than for interruptions greater than 12hrs, which will be more sensitive to individual events.
+It also reflects the importance of restricting longer duration supply interruptions due the impact they have on consumers. - 3.43 The PC21 targets for the DG3 overall performance score are summarised in the table below.
+This table also includes the central estimate of our operational performance range for information.

-Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 DG3 Supply interruptions > 12hrs (unplanned and unwarned) 0.133 0.126 0.120 0.113 0.107 0.101 DG3 Supply interruptions OPS - Target (based on upper bound) 0.86 0.84 0.82 0.79 0.77 0.75 DG3 OPS range - Central estimate 0.57 0.55 0.53 0.51 0.48 0.46 DG3 OPS range - Lower bound 0.38 0.36 0.34 0.31 0.29 0.27
+Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 DG3 Supply interruptions OPS - Target (based on upper bound) 0.81 0.79 0.77 0.75 0.72 0.70 DG3 OPS - Range central estimate 0.57 0.55 0.53 0.51 0.48 0.46

-Table 4: DG3 outputs for PC21.
+Table 6: DG3 OPS outputs for PC21.